vsanin42/minishell/README.md

 # minishell

-42 project by vsanin & zpiarova - work in progress NUMBER OF TIMES WE CHANGED LEXER: IIIII - almost at end of project and still found a mistake here:D - whitespace(s) at end of input leaks
+42 project by vsanin & zpiarova - work in progress NUMBER OF TIMES WE CHANGED LEXER: IIIII
 NUMBER OF TIMES WE CHANGED PARSER: I
 - tester: https://github.com/LucasKuhn/minishell_tester

 # 6.12. by Zuzka
-- fixed redirectionwhenwe have single builtin executed in parent
+- fixed redirection when we have single builtin executed in parent
 - adjusted folder structure
-- changed error meeesages to use perror and return errno where possible, must test still but for now looks good
+- changed error messages to use perror and return errno where possible, must test still but for now looks good

 # 2-4.12 by Vlad